What is SOC Type 3?

 Independent Audit

-An independent auditor comes in to review the company’s practices.
-This involves a close look at how data is handled, stored, and protected.
+An independent auditor reviews the company's practices, focusing on how data is handled, stored, and protected.

 Report Generation